seanly/shell-operator/BINDING_MUTATING.md

 Error from server: admission webhook "policy.example.com" denied the request: You cannot do this because it is Tuesday and your name starts with A
 ```

-Empty or inmut $VALIDATING_RESPONSE_PATH file is considered as `"allowed": false` with a short message about the problem and a more verbose error in the log.
+Empty or inmut $MUTATING_RESPONSE_PATH file is considered as `"allowed": false` with a short message about the problem and a more verbose error in the log.

 ## HTTP server and Kubernetes configuration